-Vascular smooth muscle cells (SMC) are primary contributors to the development of arterial disease [1].
+Smooth muscle cells (SMC) are primary contributors to the development of arterial disease [1].
 The ability of vascular SMC to switch to a proliferative phenotype is one of the main factors in the development and progression of vascular disease.
-Vascular smooth muscle cells express ICAM-1 and VCAM-1, which may contribute to the inflammatory reaction in the vascular wall and may actively be involved in the progression of vascular disease [2].
+Recent studies have demonstrated that SMC express calcium channels [2], ICAM-1, and VCAM-1.
+The expression of ICAM-1 and VCAM-1 on SMC may contribute to the inflammatory reaction in the vascular wall and may actively be involved in the progression of vascular disease [3].
 Vascular SMC in culture play an important role in vascular disease research and can be used to identify new therapeutic targets to treat arterial disease.

-HUASMC from ScienCell Research Laboratories are isolated from human umbilical arteries.
-HUASMC are cryopreserved at passage one and delivered frozen.
-Each vial contains >5 x 10^5 cells in 1 ml volume.
-HUASMC are characterized by immunofluorescence with antibodies specific to α -smooth muscle actin.
-HUASMC are negative for HIV-1, HBV, HCV, mycoplasma, bacteria, yeast and fungi.
-HUASMC are guaranteed to further expand for 15 population doublings under the conditions provided by ScienCell Research Laboratories.
+HASMC from ScienCell Research Laboratories are isolated from human aorta.
+HASMC are cryopreserved at passage one and delivered frozen.
+Each vial contains $>5 \times 10^5$ cells in 1 ml volume.
+HASMC are characterized by immunofluorescence with antibodies to specific to α -smooth muscle actin.
+HASMC are negative for HIV-1, HBV, HCV, mycoplasma, bacteria, yeast, and fungi.
+HASMC are guaranteed to further expand for 15 population doublings under the conditions specified by ScienCell Research Laboratories.